 The successes of artificial intelligence, especially machine learning, impressively demonstrate the potential of mathematical and statistical methods.
-They enable us to recognize hidden correlations in large amounts of data using automation and make them usable in a targeted manner.
-The Master's degree program in Data Science imparts in-depth knowledge of modern methods of data analysis and machine learning and combines theoretical principles with practical applications.
-The course focuses on data analytics and operations research, weather and climate research, the mathematical foundations of data science and the interface between data-based and model-based modeling.
-Through this interdisciplinary orientation, students acquire both methodological expertise and the ability to solve complex data problems in scientific and industrial contexts.
+They enable us to recognise hidden correlations in large amounts of data using automation and make them usable in a targeted manner.
+The Master's degree programme in Data Science imparts in-depth knowledge of modern methods of data analysis and machine learning and combines theoretical principles with practical applications.
+The course focuses on

 All module descriptions can be accessed directly via KU.Campus.
 Please choose the navigation points "Information portal --> Degree programs".
 Enter your degree program and the relevant semester in the search mask.
 In the list of results, the module handbook will appear in the upper right-hand corner for downloading as a pdf or Word file.